jecki/DHParser/documentation_src/Overview.rst

 impressive speedup, in real-world applications of DHParser (I ran a whole fascicle of different medieval latin dictionary articles through DHParser in batch-mode), pypy is a even quite a bit slower than the python-interpreter.
-(Compiling one fascicle of the medival latin dctionary in batch mode with multiprocessing takes about three times longe with pypy3 than with CPython!)
+(Compiling one fascicle of the medieval latin dictionary in batch mode with multiprocessing takes about three times longe with pypy3 than with CPython!)
 So, presently, I'd recommend staying with `Cython`_ when trying to speed-up DHParser.